About Your Library

 How to Get a Library Card

-To get a library card, you must live in the town of Haverstraw and be in the North Rockland School District.
+To get a library card, you must live in the town of Haverstraw or be in the North Rockland School District (NRCSD).
 Bring proof of your address and photo identification such as a driver's license or passport.
 On that day, you will be able to borrow 2 items and your card will be mailed to your home.
 The library card is free.
 However, if you lose your card, the cost for replacement is $5.00.

-Your Haverstraw King's Daughters Public Library (HKDPL) card will be accepted in all Rockland County Public Libraries and all the libraries served by the Ramapo Catskill Library System.
+Your Haverstraw King's Daughters Public Library (HKDPL) card will be accepted in all Rockland County Public Libraries and all the libraries served by the Ramapo Catskill Library System (RCLS).
 Each library's policies, loan periods, and fines may vary.

 Library Card Q&A